Table of Contents

 - There is an acute infection without any pus in your teeth.

 HOW MUCH DOES A ROOT CANAL COST WITHOUT INSURANCE?

 The treatment cost for root canal procedures varies from region to region and from one dental office to another.

 An endodontist might charge more compared to a regular dentist.
 Hence it would be wise to call your dentist to know the treatment charges.

 The treatment charges usually range between $500 to $1500.
-The price might be even higher for single sitting root canal treatments.
+The price might be even higher for single-sitting root canal treatments.

 The price also depends on the type of teeth.
-A root canal on front teeth is relatively cheaper to treat, followed by bicuspids and the molars.
+A root canal on the front teeth is relatively cheaper to treat, followed by bicuspids and the molars.